survivorsunited/survivorsunited.org/docs/minecraft/supported-mods/index.md

 - **oωo** – 0.12.23+1.21.8 – yes its bad i know thanks
 - **Syncmatica** – 0.3.15 – Server-wide shared litematics.
 - **Waystones** – 21.8.5 – Teleport back to activated waystones.
 For Survival, Adventure or Servers.
-- **Xaero's Minimap** – 25.2.16 – The most vanilla-looking minimap for Minecraft.
-- **Xaero's World Map** – 1.39.13 – A self-writing fullscreen map which also works as an add-on to Xaero's Minimap.

 ## Multiplayer & Server